zdelv/iot-dash/README.md

 cd iot_dash
 ```

-Create the pod by running `create_pod.sh` and provide a pod name as the first
+Create the pod by running `create_pod.sh` and providing a pod name as the first
 argument:

 ```bash